-First one I’ll here note as the ‘wow this is great’ moment.
+The first one I’ll note here as the ‘Wow this is great’ moment.
 This is an extremely positive moment..
-Usually, it’s directly followed with great excitement and optimism as the viewers start to understand that finally they have a tool that allows them to understand why users behave the way they do.
-The universe of potential blows up in their minds and ideas start to flow like crazy.
+Usually, it’s directly followed with great excitement and optimism as the viewers start to understand that they finally have a tool that allows them to understand why users behave the way they do.
+The universe of potential blows up in their minds and ideas start to flow like crazy, until the second moment.

-Until the second moment.
 The second moment is a grounding one.
-It’s the ‘ha, that’s funny, it shouldn’t do that’ moment.
-At this moment the viewer notices something unexpected, not intended, not programmed happening.
+It’s the ‘Ha, that’s funny, it shouldn’t do that’ moment.
+At this moment the viewer notices something unexpected, not intended, not programmed to happen.
 Something that influenced their users to leave the website, churn and break their engagement.

 Both moments eventually occur.
 Always.
 And both of them are full of actionable insights.

 In the first one the viewer is considering all the small tweaks they can make to achieve the full potential and friction-less UX.
-In the second the user is pushed to seek a solution for the obvious issues.
+In the second the user is pushed to seek a solution for the obvious issues present.

-We built Smartlook for these actionables – to provide our users a way to fully understand their users behavior and a direction in building the amazing digital experiences.
+We built Smartlook for these actionables – to provide our users with a way to fully understand their users behavior and a direction in building their amazing digital experiences.

-And now, I’m pleased to announce that we’re releasing Smartlook’s Devtools.
+And now, we’re pleased to announce that we’re releasing Smartlook’s Devtools.

-Smartlook Devtools are built for discovering, troubleshooting and discovering bugs and issues that happened on your website.
+Smartlook’s Devtools are built for discovering, troubleshooting and discovering bugs and issues that occur on your website.

-Onward, Smartlook Devtools will incorporate both Console and Network Hooks in one.
+Onward, Smartlook’s Devtools will incorporate both Console and Network Hooks into one.

 Accordingly, you’ll find the Devtools within the session replay player at the sample place where Console function was (between Notes and Hotkeys):

-Smartlook Devtools provide our users an ability to see all assets, requests, or logs that happened in their users sessions.
-And much more.
+Smartlook’s Devtools provide our users an ability to see all assets, requests, or logs that happened in their users sessions, and much more.

 They’re necessary for complete understanding of the users session from a more technical perspective.
 Smartlook Devtools are critical when troubleshooting, discovering and resolving bugs.

 In essence – the session replay is a visualization of user behavior with the website content.
-At the same time Smartlook Devtools replicate all the information users browser process as well, including errors, logs, warnings, media and scripts downloads, and more…
+At the same time Smartlook’s Devtools replicate all the information the users browser process as well- including errors, logs, warnings, media and script downloads, and more…

-Beyond bugs and issues – Smartlook Devtools also allows our users to see how specific assets (media or scripts) impact download speed on their end users browser.
+Beyond bugs and issues – Smartlook’s Devtools also allow our users to see how specific assets (media or scripts) impact download speed on their end users browser.
 So, if you ever see a user leaving your website before all the assets are downloaded – double check the network hooks for clues on what is hampering the websites’ download speed.

-Smartlook Devtools are comprised of two distinct parts: Console and Network.
+Smartlook’s Devtools comprises of two distinct parts: Console & Network.

 Both of them include URLs, a Filter and Timestamp for easier discovery of the data and navigation between the elements.